 The regulation of chemicals in nail products is dictated by the Federal Food, Drug and Cosmetic Act of 1938.
 Thus, one of the most glaring issues facing these employees is the fact that the federal law is outdated.
 The federal law that regulates cosmetics safety is more than 75 years old and does not require companies to disclose safety information with the Food and Drug Administration.

 Unfortunately, with constant exposure to the fumes of various chemicals and little protection from an outside agency, many employees are simply left to fend for themselves when it comes to their health and safety.
 Thus, it is extremely important for employees in this field of work to be aware of these risks, and contact their doctor should they have any questions or concerns.
-Moreover, if one has already began suffering from these conditions, they should consider contacting an attorney to see what type of remedies they may have.
+Moreover, if one has already began suffering from these conditions, they should consider contacting a Columbus employment attorney to see what type of remedies they may have.